 - Old-School Chivalry: The nobleman from 1876, who is accustomed to stand when a lady leaves the table, is often mocked for things like his idea of the culinary arts, but he does become more modern and learns that obligation will trump integrity.
 He also woos Kate with a moonlight dinner and dancing on the roof, breakfast the next morning, etc.

-- Prince Charming: Leopold writes the best apology letter in the history of mankind.
+- Prince Charming: Leopold, 3rd Duke of Albany, writes the best apology letter in the history of mankind.